okta/okta.github.io/_source/_posts/2018-12-13-build-basic-app-spring-boot-jpa.md

 image: blog/featured/okta-java-short-bottle-headphones.jpg
 ---

-# Build a Basic App with Spring Boot and JPA using Postgres

 Every non-trivial application needs a way to save and update data: a resource server that is accessible via HTTP.
 Generally, this data must be secured.
 Java is a great language with decades of history in professional, enterprise development, and is a great choice for any application’s server stack.
 Within the Java ecosystem, Spring makes building secure resource servers for your data simple.
 When coupled with Okta, you get professionally maintained OAuth and JWT technologies easily integrated into Spring Boot using Spring Security.

 In this post, you're going to build a resource server using Spring Boot and Spring Data JPA.
 On top of that, you're going to implement a group-based authentication and authorization layer using OAuth 2.0.
 If this sounds complicated - don't worry!
 It's not.